Home » Computer Guides » Windows Guides » How To Setup Your Windows Start Menu.

 Windows 10 Start Menu Live Tiles showing the Calculator app and Notepad only.

-Windows 10 with the Calculator & Notepad apps pinned.
+Windows 10 with just the Calculator and Notepad apps pinned.

 Windows 11 Start Menu pinned apps showing the Calculator app, Notepad and Settings app only

-Windows 11 with the Calculator, Notepad & Settings apps pinned.
+Windows 11 with only the Calculator, Notepad and Settings apps pinned.

 How To Pin Items To Start In Windows 10 & 11.